l33tname/blog/_posts/2020-05-15-package-python-code-as-debian-packages.md

 debian/<PKG-NAME>/
 ```

-Thats it write your Jenkins/Gitlab/Whatever CI script to build and publish your newly created debian package.
+Thats it, write your Jenkins/Gitlab/Whatever CI script to build and publish your newly created debian package.